Cielquan/DoTH-DNS/README.md

 ### Variable Notes
 Here are some explanations for above mentioned variables.

-`HOSTNAME`:
-- name of the server
-- is set by script automatically if not set

-`SERVERIP`:
-- IP of the server
-- is set by script automatically if not set

-`VIRTUALHOST`:
-- see docker-pi-hole documentation
-- is set by script automatically if not set

-`TIMEZONE`:
-- timezone the server stands in
-- format is like Europe/London
-- if not set script will prompt you
-- if a `.env` file exists the entry in `start_script.conf` will be omitted

-`PIHOLE_WEBPASSWORD`:
-- password for the web dashboard of pihole
-- can be empty for no password
-- if not set script will prompt you
-- if a `.env` file exists the entry in `start_script.conf` will be omitted

 `ARCHITECTURE`:
 - architecture of the processor used by the server
 - can be 'arm', 'x86' or empty